-David is a former law clerk to Justice James H. Brickley in the Michigan Supreme Court, and partner of a Grand Rapids, Michigan, law firm.
-He is licensed to practice law in Michigan and North Carolina, and as a member of the Tribal Bars of the Saginaw-Chippewa Indian Tribe of Michigan and the Eastern Band of Cherokee Indian Tribe.
+Harrison is a former law clerk to Justice James H. Brickley, in the Michigan Supreme Court, and partner of a Grand Rapids, Michigan, law firm.
+He is licensed to practice law in Michigan and North Carolina, the 4th and 6th United States Federal Judicial Circuits, and as a member of the Tribal Bars of the Saginaw-Chippewa Indian Tribe of Michigan and the Eastern Band of Cherokee Indian Tribe.

 His board experience includes the Board of Directors of the National Association of College and University Attorneys, the Triangle Intellectual Property Lawyers Association, and the Town of Carrboro Human Services Commission.

-He has published law review journal articles and papers on various topics, including intellectual property, music copyright, information technology, social media, online education, privacy, and research regulations, and gives frequent presentations for national conferences in these areas.
+Harrison has published academic papers and law review articles on various topics, including intellectual property, music copyright, information technology, social media, online education, privacy, bioterrorism, and research regulations.

 J.D.
 LawUniversity of Toledo College of Law